 12. When the AUSF receives the RES*, it shall compare the received RES* with the stored XRES*.
 If the RES* and XRES* are equal, the AUSF shall consider the authentication as successful.

 13. The AUSF shall indicate to the Anchor Function whether the authentication was successful or not from the home network point of view.
-If the authentication was successful, the KAnchor Function shall be sent to the Anchor Function in the Nausf_UEAuthentication_Authenticate Response.
+If the authentication was successful, the KAKMA shall be sent to the Anchor Function in the Nausf_UEAuthentication_Authenticate Response.

-14. The Anchor Function generates key material Ks= KAnchor Function.